jboyle1990/Fintech-Case-Study---Gamestop/README.md

 In a letter that Ryan wrote to the Gamestop board of directors in Novemeber of 2020 he cleary identified the current issues the company faced and the consequences of their lack of actions.

-  * It is equally important to stressthat GameStop hasfailed to adequately keep pace with key industry developments in recent years, including:
+  * It is equally important to stress that GameStop hasfailed to adequately keep pace with key industry developments in recent years, including:
       * The transition from physical hardware to digital streaming.
       * The explosion of mobile.
       * The shift to purchasing from mass retailers and other online competitors.